hpleva/httk_tutorial/README.md

 Formula: AlN       , total_energy =  -14.530
 Formula: NTi       , total_energy =  -19.572

+A more advanced search: Show only Al-containing results:
+Formula: AlN       , total_energy =  -14.530

-A more advanced search: Show only Ti-containing alloys:
+A more advanced search: Show only the result with the lowest total energy:
 Formula: NTi       , total_energy =  -19.572
 ```